 Megrez, also designated as δ Ursae Majoris (delta Ursae Majoris), is a variable and multiple main-sequence star in the constellation of Ursa Major.

 Megrez visual magnitude is 3.31.
-Because of its moderate brightness, Megrez should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Megrez should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.